redmineBOOST/documentation/introduction.md

 Manage Redmine Identities

-Insert, change or remove Redmine Identity
+Add, change or remove Redmine Identity
-[↑/↓] Select identity  [INS] Add identity  [ENTER] Change identity  [DEL] Remove identity
+[↑/↓] Select identity  [A] Add identity  [ENTER] Change identity  [R] Remove identity
 ```

-The Manage Redmine Identities page consists of a list which can be edited by adding (`INS` key), changing (`ENTER` key with a selected identity) or removing (`DEL` key with a selected identity) indenties.
+The Manage Redmine Identities page consists of a list which can be edited by adding (`A` key), changing (`ENTER` key with a selected identity) or removing (`R` key with a selected identity) indenties.
 It is possible to have multiple Redmine Identities.
-Press `INS` key to create the first Redmine Identity:
+Press `A` key to create the first Redmine Identity:

 ```
 redmineBOOST - Configuration